langflow-ai/langflow/docs/docs/Starter-Projects/starter-projects-vector-store-rag.md

 This enables **vector search**, a more powerful and context-aware search.

-We've chosen [Astra DB](https://astra.datastax.com/signup?utm_source=langflow-pre-release&utm_medium=referral&utm_campaign=langflow-announcement&utm_content=create-a-free-astra-db-account) as the vector database for this starter project, but you can follow along with any of Langflow's vector database options.
+We've chosen [Astra DB](https://astra.datastax.com/signup?utm_source=langflow-pre-release&utm_medium=referral&utm_campaign=langflow-announcement&utm_content=create-a-free-astra-db-account) as the vector database for this starter flow, but you can follow along with any of Langflow's vector database options.

 ## Prerequisites {#6aa2c6dff6894eccadc39d4903d79e66}